momuno/azure-sdk-for-c/sdk/samples/iot/README.md

 - *Executable:* `paho_iot_hub_cbor_c2d_telemetry_twin_sample`

   This [sample](https://github.com/Azure/azure-sdk-for-c/blob/master/sdk/samples/iot/paho_iot_hub_cbor_c2d_telemetry_twin_sample.c) utilizes the Azure IoT Hub to get the device twin document, send a reported property message, and receive desired property messages all in CBOR.
 It also shows how to set the content type system property for C2D and telemetry messaging.
-After 10 attempts to receive a C2D or desired property message, the sample will exit.
+After 20 attempts to receive a message, the sample will exit.

   To run this sample, Intel's MIT licensed [TinyCBOR](https://github.com/intel/tinycbor) library must be installed.
 Please see the [prerequisites](#prerequisites) section for instructions.
 The Embedded C SDK is not dependent on any particular CBOR library.
 X509 self-certification is used.